JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Aantekeningen Kennisclips wetenschapsfilosofie.md

 Observation that shows that a theory is false: [[Falsification]]
 Falsified: state of a theory that has been shown to be false.
-Falsificationism: Popper's claim that scientists are only interested in [[falsification]]
+Falsificationism: Popper's claim that scientists are only interested in [[Falsification]]